Conference «Prospects for the development of construction engineering surveys in the Russian Federation»

 Executive Director of the Russian-European InnoPartnership Maria Kuzko made a report on the results of the project implementation by Russian partners.

-Representatives of the SPIIRAS – LITSAM senior researcher Viacheslav Zelentsov and junior researcher Maria Ponomarenko – presented proposals on the development of an information analytical system for creating and providing thematic services using remote sensing data.
+Representatives of the SPIIRAS – LITSAM senior researcher Viacheslav Zelentsov and Maria Ponomarenko – presented proposals on the development of an information analytical system for creating and providing thematic services using remote sensing data.

 Symbolically, the first day of the event – April 12 – was the Cosmonautics Day.
 Russian partners reminded about this and congratulated European colleagues.